amandoabreu/ai-faker/readme.md

 # Help it with hints

+Most of the time a good attribute name will return good values.
+But some things are ambiguous, and other things you want a certain way.
+Thankfully, you can give it a hint as to what you want.

 If you want the attribute `id` to get a uuid, you can give it a hint by doing:

 ```